 About

 I am a PhD candidate in Political Science at the University of Colorado Boulder, specializing in computational analysis of political violence and extremism.
 My research develops and applies cutting-edge methods—machine learning, natural language processing, and social network analysis—to understand how online communities translate into offline political action.
+I am equally committed to teaching and mentoring undergraduates, drawing on my own liberal arts education at Middlebury College to make computational methods accessible and engaging for students across disciplines.

 Key Experience: